Rehab Centers Bishop, CA

 Services provided:

-• Mentoring/Peer support, Mental health services and Self-help groups
+• Mentoring/Peer support, Housing services and Transportation assistance

 • Accepts cash or self-payment